snowflakedb/snowflake-connector-net/README.md

 You typically change log levels only when debugging your application.

 **Note**
-This logging configuration file features supports only the following log levels:
+This logging configuration file features support only the following log levels:

 - OFF
 - ERROR